 R&D is exploring ways of making Object-Based Media to scale, infinitely repeatable and standardised.

-Is exploring ways to distribute and consume Object-Based Media experiences at scale and is investigating how we broadcast live personalised AR experiences to millions of people.
+Exploring ways to distribute and consume Object-Based Media experiences at scale and investigating how we broadcast live personalised AR experiences to millions of people.

 Object-Based Media Toolkit